 Electronic systems help manage medical device validation paperwork

 As the verification and validation test paperwork piles up, a medical device organization must consider how this information will be stored and managed.
 Will collecting and storing paperwork in colored folders and file cabinets be an efficient process?
 Will those who need product documentation have access if files are stored on a network drive?
 And when the meeting with an FDA auditor is scheduled, how time consuming will it be to gather and cogently present all the product information?

 To manage all the paperwork generated during the medical device development process, particularly during final verification and validation stages, medical device companies can leverage an electronic solution.
 Using electronic change management software means revision control functionality, better control over protocols, procedures and test documentation, and easy association between related objects.
 Documenting requirements, protocols, test case results and sign off events during the verification and validation phases electronically will make for smoother processes and ultimately a smoother audit experience.

 Is an electronic system right for your medical device company?

 An electronic system enables medical device companies to streamline and document device development, verification and validation processes in an organized manner.
 In selecting an electronic system, medical device companies should consider if the system or software can be validated.
 Medical device manufacturers have enough to do validating their device designs — they don’t need the burden of additional validation overhead for software tools.

 Arena QMS provides connected quality and product processes with a validation maintenance service (VMS) to reduce the overhead required to meet FDA regulations.
-Arena helps medical device companies achieve process efficiencies without the IT overhead of on-premises software solution.
+Arena helps medical device companies achieve process efficiencies without the I.T. overhead of on-premises software solutions.